MCGhetu/Enzyme-Kinetics---Activation-Model/README.md

 - $\( K_M \)$ is the Michaelis constant,
 - $\( [S] \)$ is the substrate concentration.

+## Usage

+To use this project, make sure to follow these steps:

+1. Clone this repository to your local machine.

+2. Navigate to the project directory in your terminal.

+3. Ensure that both the main program (`activation_fit.py`) and the pytest file (`test_activation_mechanism.py`) are in the same folder.

 # Key Features:

 Data Import: The tool seamlessly imports experimental data from Excel files, providing flexibility in data storage and organization.